fstark/blog/content/blog/wozdle-ux/wozdle-ux.md

 * You cannot move the cursor on screen

 Oh, you want to update *any part* of what is already displayed?
 Forget about it.
-The cursor only advances left, or down, if you output a carriage return.
+The cursor only advances left, or down to next line, if you output a carriage return.

 * You cannot clear the screen